typemeta/funcj/codec/readme.md

 ## Features

 * Supports encoding via JSON, XML, and byte streams.
 Can be extended to support further formats.
+* Supports primitive types, generics, collections, Optionals, as well as any Java class using field-based Reflection.
 * Should round-trip data perfectly, meaning that for example, a `TreeMap` will be reconstructed as the same type (and not as a `HashMap`).
-* The framework is thread-safe.
+* Is thread-safe.
 * The framework is relatively non-invasive - the only requirement imposed on your types are that they contain a default constructor - one that takes no arguments (the constructor can be private).
   * Note, this requirement can be bypassed by providing a custom codec for the class.